Why You Should Have a Homelab

 One of the best ways to learn about systems, applications, and technology is by starting a homelab.
 A Homelab can give you an enjoyable, low stress, practical way to learn technology.
 A homelab will also help you find out the technical areas in which you are interested.
 It’s also practical in that you can use it to service your own home.

 What is a Homelab?

 A homelab is an environment at your home where you can experiment safely.

 It is a place outside of the corporate environment for personal projects, growth, and a fun hobby.
 While not all homelab projects lead to professional development, many of them do.

 The homelab environment for most technologists comprises one or more servers running a virtualization environment and a storage solution to support various virtual servers providing services.
-Specialty home labs can also be built (e.g. an aspiring network engineer may build a homelab out of Cisco networking equipment).
+Specialty home labs can also be built (e.g., an aspiring network engineer may build a homelab out of Cisco networking equipment).

 Here are 7 Ideas for Your Homelab